 男 (man/male) + 鬼 (Ghost) = 男鬼 (Male ghost)

 In contrast to the vivid characters that female ghosts (女鬼) come across, in Chinese folktales, most male ghosts (男鬼) don’t play primary roles in the stories.
 In ancient Chinese society, females were regarded as much less important than the opposite sex.
 So some people believe that the female ghost stories are the way that male/female writers that lashed out their political view on the unfair treatment between men and women and hoped to awaken public opinions on the issue.

-If you wish to learn more the Chinese culture and its language, don’t forget to download our Chineasy app to explore more.
+If you wish to learn more about the Chinese culture and its language, you can download the Chineasy app to explore more.